CUSTOMISING YOUR COLLECTION’S DESIGN¶

 Once this is done, when you enter the entity view for entities of that particular template, you will be presented with the page you just defined, instead of the traditional “metadata view” for that entity.

-The page design follows the same guidelines described in DESIGNING YOUR WEBSITE and you can include all of the extended components described on the article to further design your page.
-You can also include the data visualization components described in ANALYSING & VISUALISING YOUR COLLECTION.
+You can include all of the extended components described below to further design your page.
+You can also include the data visualization components described in Visualising and Analysing Your Collection’s Data.

 The simplest way to extract values from an Entity in a Page is with the new component <EntityData>